 This chapter explains how the body regulates its movement and coordinates its actions with other body parts and the surroundings.
-The nervous system, reflex actions, plant hormones and movements, growth-related movement in plants, geotropism, phototropism, hydrotropism, chemotropism, the endocrine system, and the endocrine glands are all covered in the below-mentioned links for Science revision notes.
+The nervous system, reflex actions, plant hormones and movements, growth-related movement in plants, geotropism, phototropism, hydrotropism, chemotropism, the endocrine system, and the endocrine glands are all covered in the below-mentioned links for Class 10 Science Notes Chapter 7.

 - Animals- Nervous System

 - What happens in Reflex Actions?

 - Human Brain

 - How does the Nervous Tissue cause Action?

 - Protection of CNS